Alexandermay/RepoToolkit/README.md

         `$ brew cask install java`

 3. Download [Saxon-HE](http://www.saxonica.com/download/opensource.xml) and put it in your Applications folder.
-Make sure the jar files is in the following path.
+Make sure the jar file we need to run the transforms is in the following path.

         `//Applications/SaxonHE9-7-0-15J/saxon9he.jar`